About this session

-As they explore the State Rooms students will investigate the idea of power, where it comes from, and how it is symbolised.
+As they explore Hillsborough Castle, students will investigate the idea of power, where it comes from, and how it is symbolised and displayed.
 They will discover the consequences of an abuse of power, uncover the origins of Parliament and help their host decide how to solve the disagreement between two great Anglo-Irish families.

 • Learn that Hillsborough Castle is both a home and a place of political importance.

 • Learn that power is displayed and symbolised in many different ways.